eltiiigre/firstyear/README.md

 # firstyear
-A collection of my Java programming assignments.
+A collection of my Java assignment submissions.